ZachDischner/PyDoxyDocs/README.md

 **Author:** Zach Dischner

 **Description:** Doxygen setup for generic project.
-Work in project
+Work in progress...

 **Dependancies:** These dependancies are listed as standard Ubuntu linux package names that can be installed via "apt-get", "pip", or maybe "homebrew":